ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Leave the Group # {#sec-leave-req}

 A group member may request to leave the OSCORE group.
 To this end, the group member sends a Group Leaving Request, as per {{Section 4.8.3.1 of I-D.ietf-ace-key-groupcomm}}.
-In particular, it sends a CoAP DELETE request to the endpoint /ace-group/GROUPNAME/nodes/NODENAME at the Group Manager.
+That is, it sends a CoAP DELETE request to the endpoint /ace-group/GROUPNAME/nodes/NODENAME at the Group Manager.

 Upon receiving the Group Leaving Request, the Group Manager processes it as per {{Section 4.8.3 of I-D.ietf-ace-key-groupcomm}}.
 Then, the Group Manager performs the follow-up actions defined in {{sec-leaving}} of this document.